DatViri/StManager/README.md

   "_id": "HERE IS THE USERID",
   "username": "test1",
   "email": "HERE IS THE EMAIL",
-  "phoneNumber": HERE IS THE NUMBER,
+  "phoneNumber": "HERE IS THE NUMBER",
   "age": "HERE IS THE AGE",
   "school": "HERE IS THE SCHOOL",
   "__v": 0,